tyr7z/zombsroyale/src/content/docs/api/introduction.md

 }
 ```

-Do not rely on HTTP codes, unsuccessfull calls often (but not always) return 200 OK.
+Do not rely on HTTP codes, unsuccessful calls often (but not always) return 200 OK.